-Revenue Sharing Percentage 8% of each month's gross revenue, commencing after the expiration of the Startup Period Investment Multiple 1.7x Investors will each receive in the aggregate 1.7x their original investments, as a result of being paid their proportionate shares of the Issuer's gross revenue on a monthly basis.
-Startup Period Period from the Closing through the end of the third full month after the Closing Payment During the Startup Period, the Issuer will not make any payments.
-After the Startup Period, the Issuer will make monthly payments based on the relevant revenue sharing percentage.
-Maturity If the investors have not been paid in full within 48 months after the Closing (commencing with the first full month after the Closing), the Issuer is required to promptly pay the entire outstanding balance to the investors.
+Revenue Sharing Percentage 5.5% of each month's gross revenue Investment Multiple 1.5x Investors will each receive in the aggregate 1.5x their original investments, as a result of being paid their proportionate shares of the Issuer's gross revenue on a monthly basis.
+Payment The Issuer will make monthly payments based on the relevant revenue sharing percentage, commencing with the first full month ending after the Closing, in which the Issuer generates revenues.
+Maturity If the investors have not been paid in full within 42 months after the Closing (commencing with the first full month after the Closing), the Issuer is required to promptly pay the entire outstanding balance to the investors.
 Assignment The Securities may not be transferred by any investor during the one-year period beginning when the Securities are issued, unless the Securities are transferred: (i) to the Issuer; (ii) to an "accredited investor"; (iii) as part of an offering registered with the SEC; or (iv) to a member of the family of the investor or the equivalent, to a trust controlled by the investor, to a trust created for the benefit of a member of the family of the investor or the equivalent, or in connection with the death or divorce of the investor or other similar circumstance.
 1 In addition, there is no ready market for the sale of the Securities and it may be difficult or impossible for an investor to sell or otherwise dispose of the Securities.
-Furthermore, the
+Furthermore, the investors are not permitted to assign the Securities without the Issuer's prior written consent in accordance with the NPA.